 No specific major is required for admission to a physical therapy program.
 However, you must earn a bachelor's degree from an accredited school and fulfill prerequisite courses required of the physical therapy program you are applying to.
 These usually include anatomy and physiology, biology, chemistry, physics, psychology, statistics and English composition.
 Before beginning college, make sure you can fulfill both your major's requirements and physical therapy prerequisites.
 Beyond this, major in something you enjoy or might consider as a backup career.

 Athletics and Exercise Fields

 Many prospective physical therapy students earn their bachelor's degrees in athletic training, exercise physiology or exercise science.
 These majors provide early preparation for physical therapy careers.
-With required courses that include anatomy and physiology, biology and other hard sciences, they allow students to easily fulfill physical therapy prerequisites.
+With required courses that include anatomy and physiology, biology and other hard sciences, students can easily fulfill physical therapy program prerequisites.
 For students who ultimately take a different path, these majors prepare for other professions, such as athletic trainer or physical education teacher.

 Sociology and Psychology